Tidiane0843/gouminator/README.md

 Now that the app works and we can see the volume, we want to enhance the application.
 Add the following features:

-* Validate that a number is provided for the radius
+* Validate that a *number* value is provided for the radius.
+For example, if the user enters a word or a letter, it should show an error.
-* Validate that the radius number value is less than 100
+* Validate that the radius number value is *less than 100*
 * Cache answers so that if the same radius value is entered by the user, the answer is returned from a cache instead of calculating it.
-Use a programmatic cache, not localStorage or SessionStorage.
+Use a programmatic (code) cache, not localStorage or SessionStorage.
 * Make the application look a little better by adding some CSS

 Use pure/vanilla Javascript and HTML.